youngwan-kim/ParticlePhysicsStudy/README.md

 You can find the book on [Amazon](https://a.co/d/bVARRXf).

+Some problems have been patched from the official [errata](https://www.hep.phy.cam.ac.uk/~thomson/MPP/ModernParticlePhysics_Errata.pdf).

 ## Actions

 This repository has an action that triggers $\LaTeX$ compilation when pushed, so downloading the artifacts from the latest build from [actions](https://github.com/youngwan-kim/ParticlePhysicsStudy/actions) will get you the latest version of the solution.